Packing – What to bring & What not To Bring

 We recommend making a packing list with the most important items in advance to make sure that you don’t forget anything.
-If you do forget something you can most likely also buy what you forgot in your host country.
+If you do forget something in your home country, you can most likely buy it once you come to the United States!

-- Emergency contact details of your Au Pair agency, host family, and Local Rep
+- Contact information for Agent Au Pair, host family, and Local Rep

 - Contact details, telephone numbers, and the address of the Embassy of your home country